 Waiting Until July to Buy Fireworks and Flags

-Every major retailer and online store sells out of popular items in late June during a normal year.
-For the 250th?
-Expect sellouts even earlier.
-Buy your flags, fireworks, decorations, and party supplies by mid-June at the latest.
+Every major retailer sells out of popular items in late June during a normal year, and the 250th will run earlier.
+Buy flags, fireworks, and decorations by mid-June, and send invitations three weeks out.

 MISTAKE 02

-The U.S. Flag Code says the actual flag should never be used as clothing, bedding, or drapery.
-Wearing a patriotic-themed shirt with flag-inspired designs?
-Totally fine.
-Cutting up an actual flag and wearing it as a cape?
-That violates the code.
-Know the difference.
+The U.S. Flag Code says a real flag should never be used as clothing, bedding, or drapery.
+A shirt with a flag-inspired design is fine.
+Cutting up an actual flag and wearing it as a cape is not.

 MISTAKE 03